pdoise/trivia-dapp/design_pattern_desicions.md

 ## Description
 Please review the README.md for a description on how the game works and the different user stories to better understand the design patterns

+## Libraries
+This project uses Open Zeppelin for libraries such as Ownable for battle tested functions from an outside library for reliability.
+Oracalize is implemented as well with plans to use it to enhance the project in the future.

 ## State Machine
 A state machine pattern is used to manage the 3 stages of the game.